 More on Piper!

-BYOU Magazine featured Piper Curda in the Ask the Stars section of our Winter 2015 issue.
+BYOU Magazine featured Piper Curda in the Ask the Stars section of our Positive Friendships issue.
 Here’s how she answered the question, “Why is it important to have a positive attitude?”

 Piper: “t’s extremely important to have a positive attitude as often as possible.
 Positivity is infectious and it can affect the things you do and the people around you in an encouraging way.”